insight-creative/insight-creative.github.io/blog/_posts/2014-09-11-the-new-insight-creative-website.md

 ![Insight Creative Website](/img/insight-website.jpg){: .img-lg }

-We just finished up a major project at Insight Creative: a new website for our company.
+We just finished a major project at Insight Creative: a new website for our company.

 If you're reading this, you're probably looking at it (unless you're really cool and are reading it from the [RSS feed](/feed.xml) or are subscribed to the [newsletter](http://visitor.r20.constantcontact.com/manage/optin/ea?v=001nxNUBQroFr26-H-ECAwD8pmvSYh8P1LCZNXEOEwN0onqjNisPk-uCnU-ZXGKJe2QHb8cUJGLi2E%3D)).